yeungchenwa/FontDiffuser/README.md

 ## 🌟 Highlights
 ![Vis_1](figures/vis_1.png)
 ![Vis_2](figures/with_instructpix2pix.png)
-+ We propose **FontDiffuser**, which is capable to generate unseen characters and styles, and it can be extended to the cross-lingual generation, such as Chinese to Korean.
++ We propose **FontDiffuser**, which can generate unseen characters and styles and can be extended to cross-lingual generation, such as Chinese to Korean.
-+ **FontDiffuser** excels in generating complex character and handling large style variation.
++ **FontDiffuser** excels in generating complex characters and handling large style variations.
 And it achieves state-of-the-art performance.
 + The generated results by **FontDiffuser** can be perfectly used for **InstructPix2Pix** for decoration, as shown in thr above figure.
 + We release the 💻[Hugging Face Demo](https://huggingface.co/spaces/yeungchenwa/FontDiffuser-Gradio) online!
 Welcome to Try it Out!

 ## 📅 News
 - **2023.12.20**: Our repository is public! 👏🤗
 - **2023.12.19**: 🔥🎉 The 💻[Hugging Face Demo](https://huggingface.co/spaces/yeungchenwa/FontDiffuser-Gradio) is public!
 Welcome to try it out!
-- **2023.12.16**: The gradio app demo is realeased.
+- **2023.12.16**: The gradio app demo is released.
 - **2023.12.10**: Release source code with phase 1 training and sampling.
 - **2023.12.09**: 🎉🎉 Our [paper](https://arxiv.org/abs/2312.12142) is accepted by AAAI2024.
-- **Previously**: Our [Recommendations-of-Diffusion-for-Text-Image](https://github.com/yeungchenwa/Recommendations-Diffusion-Text-Image) repo is public, which contains a paper collection of recent diffusion models for text-image gneeration tasks.
+- **Previously**: Our [Recommendations-of-Diffusion-for-Text-Image](https://github.com/yeungchenwa/Recommendations-Diffusion-Text-Image) repo is public, which contains a paper collection of recent diffusion models for text-image generation tasks.
 Welcome to check it out!

 ## 🔥 Model Zoo
 | **Model**                                    | **chekcpoint** | **status** |